sosgasm/ArcaPie/README.md

 * Cut out the outline to create the placeholder for the monitor

 Decoration:
 * Paint the planks black.
 Maybe cut out a little outline for the monitor.
-In the piture you can see I cut an ooutline and painted it silver.
+As you can see in the picture I cut out an outline and painted it silver.
 I put stickers on it after.

 ```